-I had suffered from social anxiety, an overreactive bladder and irritable bowel syndrome for many years.
+After moving to Vienna for University, my anxiety went berserk.
+I had suffered from social anxiety, low confidence and toilet anxiety for many years.
 But I coped.
 Life wasn’t a blast, but I was ok.

-Even little things, such as popping over to the shop across the road, became unsurmountable challenges and triggered frequent panic attacks.
-I existed with a constant baseline level of fear.
-The sick butterfly feeling in my stomach accompanied me from dawn until dusk and then turned into full-blown terror at night.
+The sickness in my stomach accompanied me from dawn 'til dusk and then turned into full-blown terror at night.
 Every unfamiliar sound sent sharp shocks through my chest.
 My heart was racing all night and I laboured hard to force air into my lungs.

 While I held a driving license, the thought of driving a car made me physically sick.
 So, I took the train home every other weekend.
 The 3-hour journey filled me with horror.
 I was dreading it for days in advance, overthinking everything that could go wrong.

 By Christmas, I was a wreck.

 Sleep-deprived, broken, self-doubting.
 I felt so disappointed with myself, so ashamed for my weakness and inability to cope with life.
 Everybody else was fine!

 Why did I struggle with anxiety?
 What was wrong with me?

 I went home for the holidays, beaten, broken and embarrassed.
 I didn’t know what to do next, how to move forward.
 I felt like a mere shadow of myself and living a “normal” life was a distant, unrealistic dream.